 (NCBI-index: 572898)

 The Bud Moth (Spilonota ocellana) is a leafroller that is difficult to distinguish from the Larch-bud Moth (Spilonota laricana).
-A genitalia examination is needed, but it can be recognized because the Bud Moth has narrower forewings, is greyer, and has more black spots.
+A genitalia examination is needed, but it can be recognised because the Bud Moth has narrower forewings, is greyer, and has more black spots.
 The forewing of the Bud Moth is white, sometimes a pale yellow-brown with a grey diffuse colour.
 From the base, the forewings are black-brown up to a third and white for the rest.
 Usually, there is a black triangular mark near the apex.
 Lead grey spots can be seen from the apex to the dorsum.
 When resting, you can see a dark mark from above after those grey markings.
-The flying period in one generation is from May to September, and the wingspan is 12-17mm.
+The flying period in one generation is from May to September, and the wingspan is 12-17 mm.
 The larvae feed on a wide range of shrubs and trees and, as the English name suggests, burrow into the buds during the spring, causing them to wither.
-Host plant: Oak, Apple, Hawthorn, and Sallow.
+Host plant: Oak, Apple, Hawthorn, Sallow.
 Dutch name: Rode knopbladroller.
-Frisian name:
+Frisian name: –

 Flying period: